Brimstone’s Sulfur Recovery Reliability and Maintenance Course

 Based on the subject matter and discussions in our annual Sulfur Symposium conferences as well as in our training classes, we recognize that more and more time is being spent on reliability and maintenance topics.
 Plant reliability has always been part of our jobs, but it has now moved to the forefront and become the single most important area of interest to most plants.
 To address this, Brimstone has developed the first open classroom course focusing on Sulfur Recovery Reliability and Maintenance.
 The goal of this course is to help plant operators lengthen run time between scheduled turnarounds, and to minimize the frequency and severity of unplanned repair outages.

-This first ever course of this type will take place during the week of February 10th in Houston, Texas.
+This first ever course of this type will take place during the week of May 7th.
 It will be of value to any plant staff involved in operation and maintenance of sulfur recovery and amine treating units: personnel from operations, planning, project engineering, and maintenance.
 Because of the very large amount of material to be covered, this course will last four and a half days.
 This inaugural course will cover Claus sulfur recovery, tail gas treating, amine treating and sour water stripping.
 It will focus on reliability and maintenance problem areas and how to best manage them.

 A course such as this is possible due to the extensive hands-on experience of our outstanding instructional staff, many of whom have worked as Subject Matter Experts for their respective companies.
 (Click to view our instructional staff.)
 Their vast experience allows informative back-and-forth exchanges on a wide range of sulfur recovery topics.
 The Reliability and Maintenance course will be led by two of Brimstone’s excellent instructional staff: Shelley Hittel and Elmo Nasato.